neumino/neumino.github.io/movies.md

-### Blacklight
+### Aurora Teagarden Mysteries: Haunted By Murder
-*Released on 2022-02-10, vote average 5*
+*Released on 2022-02-20, vote average 2*

-Travis Block, a shadowy Government agent who specializes in removing operatives whose covers have been exposed, uncovers a deadly conspiracy within his own ranks that reaches the highest echelons of power.
+A murder investigation is reignited in a house that is considered haunted by the Lawrenceton locals and where years ago Aurora and Sally, as teenagers, discovered a body.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/k_N9pU4FMOs?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/P4fqdqusRdk?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>